 Where: 26216 County Rd.
 448A, Mt.
 Dora, FL 32757

-Cost: Everyone must purchase a general admission wristband to enter the back of the farm where all the activities are located.
-Even if you do not want to participate in the activities, you will need to purchase an admission wristband to be admitted to the back of the farm.
+Cost: Everyone must purchase a general admission wristband to enter the farm’s back, where all the activities are located.
+Even if you do not want to participate in the activities, you will need to purchase an admission wristband to be admitted to the farm.

 - Kids 3 and under – free